NBA icon Kobe Bryant’s connections to Tampa Bay

 Very early on in his career, Kobe Bryant trained in Bradenton at the IMG Academy.

-Anthony Parker is the General Manager of the Lakeland Magic, the Orlando Magic’s NBA G League development team.
+Anthony Parker the General Manager of the Lakeland Magic, the Orlando Magic’s NBA G League development team played against Bryant during his nine seasons in the NBA.

 “There’s nothing more scary as a defender seeing Kobe Bryant coming at you down the court,” Parker said.